Aaron98990/ways-of-the-game/misconduct.md

 - [A player runs into a defender's leg in an attempt to deceive the referee and is shown a caution.](https://www.youtube.com/watch?v=M_jnrBAPYd4)
 - [A player fakes an injury and is cautioned for attempting to deceive the referee.](https://youtu.be/UAbX7wld9vg?t=7646)

-PRO writes about with three video examples [here](https://proreferees.com/2017/07/12/play-of-the-week-19-persistent-infringement/).
+Things to look out for:

-Usual acts of simulation or embellishment include:
+- intentionally moving their leg towards the opponent to make it appear that they have been tripped

-- exaggerating the effect of a normal contact challenge
+- falling to the ground when there is no or minimal contact
-- intentionally moving his leg towards his opponent to make it appear that he has been tripped
+- exsive screaming, yelling, rolling, and other theatrics, even if they have been fouled
-- falling to the ground when the contact between him and the opponent was not sufficient to cause the fall
+- holding a body part (e.g. head or neck) where no or minimal contact is made
-- Falling in an overly dramatic manner designed to attract the referee’s attention
+- clearly faking an injury to waste time

 #### **Lack of respect for the game**